SebiSchlegel/SebiSchlegel.github.io/past.md

 ### past organization

+Together with Elsa Maneval, I organised a reading group on the paper [Cohomology of Symmetric Stacks](https://arxiv.org/abs/2502.04253) by Bu--Davison--Ibáñez Núñez--Kinjo--Pădurariu.
+The reading group was run as a [course](https://edu.epfl.ch/coursebook/en/cohomology-of-symmetric-stacks-MATH-675) for doctoral students in mathematics.

 Together with Sergej Monavari and Kamil Rychlewicz, I organised a reading group on the [cohomology of algebraic stacks](https://sites.google.com/view/sergej-monavari-math/cohomology-of-algebraic-stacks).

 Together with Ben Davison and Lucien Hennecart, I organised the